Prangshu004/Dora-AI-Assistant/README.md

-# Raven - Your Personal AI Assistant
+# Dora - Your Personal AI Assistant

-Raven is an interactive AI assistant that combines voice recognition, natural language processing, computer vision, and text-to-speech capabilities.
+Dora is an interactive AI assistant that combines voice recognition, natural language processing, computer vision, and text-to-speech capabilities.
 It allows users to have natural conversations with an AI that can see through your webcam and respond intelligently to visual queries.

 ## Features